Skip to content

 }

-• line 16: the regular expression for the field separator in a line of the text file in the format field1:field2:field3.
-The fields are separated by the colon (:) character, preceded and followed by any number of spaces.
+• line 16: regular expression for the field separator in a line field1:field2:field3 of the text file.
+Fields are separated by the : character, preceded and followed by any number of spaces.

-• line 18: the error code in case of an error
+• line 18: error code in case of error

-• Line 20: Processing the text file using a StreamReader
+• line 20: text file processing with a StreamReader

-• Line 21: We loop as long as there is a line left to read and no error has occurred
+• line 21: loops as long as there is still a line to read and no error has occurred

-• line 27: the read line is split into fields using the regular expression from line 16
+• line 27: the line read is divided into fields using the regular expression on line 16

-• lines 29–31: we verify that the line has exactly three fields—we log any errors
+• lines 29-31: check that the line has three fields - note any errors

-• lines 33–38: conversion of the three strings into three decimal numbers—any errors are noted
+• lines 33-38: convert the three strings into three decimal numbers - note any errors

-• Lines 44–47: If there were no errors, we move on to reading the next line of the text file after storing the data from the current line.
+• lines 44-47: if no error has been detected, the next line of the text file is read, after storing the data from the current line.

-• lines 56–59: Handling of a potential exception.
+• lines 56-59: exception handling.
 This is encapsulated in an object of type FileImpotException.

-• Line 61: If the exception fe from line 18 has been initialized, it is thrown.
+• line 61: if the exception fe of line 18 has been initialized, so it's launched.

 • in [1]: the entire project

-• in [2,3]: the properties of the [DataImpot.txt] file [2].
-The [Copy to Output Directory] property [3] is set to always.
-This ensures that the [DataImpot.txt] file will be copied to the bin/Release folder (Release mode) or bin/Debug folder (Debug mode) on each execution.
+• in [2,3]: properties of file [DataImpot.txt] [2].
+The property [Copy to Output Directory] [3] is set to always.
+This causes the file [DataImpot.txt] to be copied to the folder bin/Release (Release mode) or bin/Debug (Debug mode) on each run.
 This is where the executable looks for it.

-• in [4]: we do the same with the [DataImpotInvalide.txt] file.
+• in [4]: do the same with file [DataImpotInvalide.txt].

 The contents of [DataImpot.txt] are as follows: